breandan/kotlingrad/README.md

 ### Installation

-First, generate a [new GitHub Personal Access Token](https://github.com/settings/tokens/new) with the `read:packages` permission in order to download from the [GitHub Package Registry](https://github.com/features/package-registry).
+Kotlin𝛁 is hosted on the [GitHub Package Registry](https://github.com/breandan/kotlingrad/packages/).
+If you have not already done so, first generate a [new GitHub Personal Access Token](https://github.com/settings/tokens/new) with the `read:packages` permission.

 #### Gradle

-Gradle users should write their credentials to the `~/.gradle/gradle.properties` file as follows:
+Gradle users should write their GPR credentials to the `~/.gradle/gradle.properties` file as follows:

 ```
-mavenUser=<USERNAME>
+gpr.user=<USERNAME>
-mavenPassword=<PERSONAL_ACCESS_TOKEN>
+grp.key=<PERSONAL_ACCESS_TOKEN>
 ```

 Ensure `GRADLE_USER_HOME` points to `~/.gradle`.
 Then add a repository and dependency to the `build.gradle.kts` file: